 This program devotes resources to infrastructure and public works projects in border states.
-Within the framework of this program, on November 28, 2013, President Peña Nieto announced the closure of several official border crossings with Guatemala as a costsaving measure.
-In Chiapas, the Viva México, Tzimol, and Quija crossings have been shut down.

-While cross-border flows are very free within a dozen or more miles of the borderline, Mexico's migration and customs enforcement tightens further into the interior.
+Within the framework of this program, on November 28, 2013, President Peña Nieto announced the closure of several While cross-border flows are very free within a dozen or more miles of the borderline, Mexico's migration and customs enforcement tightens further into the interior.